sgraf812/BananaHook/README.md

 **BananaHook** provides an easy, signature agnostic detour handling mechanism.
 It originated in my hobby WoW bot.

+## Supported Architectures ##

+Currently it is only possible to hook in x86 processes, yet a simple X64Assembler combined with some restructuring should suffice to support x64.

 ## Quick Example ##

 ```